 If you plan to do a lot candy making using chocolate molds, I highly recommend buying an Easy Pour Funnel.
 It’s makes things so much easier with virtually no mess.
 I never pour chocolate without mine!

-Unlike the regular chocolate kisses, these low carb sugar free chocolate kisses molded candy are made with dark chocolate.
+Unlike the regular kisses, these sugar free chocolate kisses molded candy are made with dark chocolate.
 If you want the traditional milk chocolate, you’ll need to add a milk powder which can add additional carbs.
-The best milk chocolate that I’ve found are the Sukrin chocolate bars.
-They come in regular milk chocolate and salted milk chocolate with almonds.

 Sugar Free Chocolate Kisses Candy Recipe